 When people ask me why I want to work in the Salesforce and Pardot ecosystem, my answer is always the same — automation!
 Workflows!
-Personalisation!
+Personalization!
 (And usually with that many exclamation marks.)

 If you already thought Engagement Studio was the best thing to happen to Pardot, it’s recently got dialed up to 11.

-Here are some reasons I’m SO EXCITED about this new feature:
+Here are some reasons I’m SO EXCITED about this feature:

 - We’ll save a ton of time when building nurture flows